 A recent Spanish law means that the limit on cash payments has now been lowered to just €1,000.

-The Spanish government's goal is to eventually see the “permanent disappearance” of cash payments and therefore the new anti-fraud law, that was approved last year, has now come into force.
+The Spanish government's goal is to eventually see the “permanent disappearance” of cash payments and therefore the new anti-fraud law, which was approved in 2020, has now come into force.
 By doing this, Spain will follow rules that are already established in other European countries.

 On top of reducing the amount that you can pay in cash, the new law also controls the flow of cryptocurrencies.

 The scrapping of large cash payments would result in transactions being better reflected in the accounts, making the detection of fraud much easier.

 So what are the new rules, who will be most affected and what are the penalties you need to be aware of?

 The new rules and exceptions to the rule